jvick1/Python/README.md

 conda activate datascience
 ```

-- testing your env - A new browser window should open, allowing you to start working on your data science projects.
+- Testing your env - A new browser window should open, allowing you to start working on your data science projects.
 Just make sure you are in the right working directory.

 ```sh
 jupyter notebook